pkp/omp-user-guide/en/chapter9/new-submission/catalog.md

 **Chapters**: If this submission consists of separate chapters, you can each of them here using the *Add Chapter* link.

-You will need to provide a chapter title, any separate contributors, and any separate chapter files.
+In the new window, you will need to provide a chapter title, any separate contributors, and any separate chapter files.

 Use the *Add Contributor* link to add new contributors to the chapter.